top of page

 I am a Neubauer Family Assistant Professor at the Department of Psychology, the University of Chicago.
 I study dynamic social minds: the interplay between (micro) individual decision processes and (macro) social structures in the field of social cognition [CV].

 My Ph.D. work, advised by Drs.
 Susan Fiske and Tom Griffiths, explores psychological origins of social stereotypes; how individual-level exploratory behaviors lead to societal-level stratification.
-You can learn more about my current and future research by reading [research] statement or [this] paper, and about my mentorship in [teaching] statement.

 Selected Publications